Generative Multi-Label Zero-Shot Learning: Extension to Zero-shot Object Detection

-Tab.~\ref{tab:sota_det_coco} shows the state-of-the-art comparison, in terms of recall, for ZSD and GZSD detection on MS COCO.
+Tab.~\ref{tab:sota_det_coco} shows the state-of-the-art comparison, in terms of mAP and recall, for ZSD and GZSD detection on MS COCO.
 For GZSD, Harmonic Mean (HM) of performances for seen and unseen classes are reported.
 Similar to SUZOD~\cite{hayat2020synthesizing}, we also report the results by using \clswgan{} as the underlying generative architecture.
-Our approach performs favorably against existing methods for both ZSD and GZSD.
+The polarity loss approach (PL-65)~\cite{rahman2018polarity} achieves an mAP of $12.4$ for the ZSD task, while the single-label feature generating approach of SUZOD~\cite{hayat2020synthesizing} achieves an improved performance of $19.0$ mAP.
+Our approach performs favorably against SUZOD with a significant gain of $1.3\%$ in terms of mAP.
+Furthermore, while PL-65~\cite{rahman2018polarity} achieves a recall score of $37.72$ for ZSD, the SUZOD method~\cite{hayat2020synthesizing} achieves a recall of $54.4$.
+Our CLF-based multi-label feature generative approach performs favorably in comparison to existing methods by achieving a recall score of $58.1$ for ZSD.
+Similarly, our approach also achieves consistent improvements for GZSD in terms of both mAP and recall.
+Fig.~\ref{fig:detection} shows qualitative detection results for GZSD.
+These results show that our approach improves the detection of unseen objects in (generalized) zero-shot settings.